An Idaho newspaper editor struggled to get Excel access for staff. After tweeting about it, she was fired.

 ‘A lot of uncertainty’: Staffers at renowned McClatchy newspapers mull bankruptcy sale to tabloid-owning hedge fund

-And while McClatchy has fared better than some other local newspaper chains — the company has refused to cut journalism jobs or implement furloughs for its news staffers during the pandemic — it has given up the physical offices for the Statesman and many of its other titles.
+While McClatchy has fared better than some other local newspaper chains — the company has refused to cut journalism jobs or implement furloughs for its news staffers during the pandemic — it has given up the physical offices for the Statesman and many of its other titles.

 Without a newsroom address to receive and distribute personal protective equipment, Lords recently drove around Boise, hand-delivering N95 masks to the paper’s staff.